 The ever-increasing heterogeneity in supercomputing applications has given rise to complex compute node architectures offering multiple, heterogeneous levels of massive parallelism.
 As a result, the ‘X’ in MPI+X demands more focus.
-Exploiting the maximum available parallelism out of such systems necessitates sophisticated programming approaches that can provide scalable as well as portable solutions without compromising on performance.
-A programmer’s expectation from the scientific community is to deliver portable solutions, thus avoiding duplicate programming effort, it is also important to understand the critical assessments of the possibilities and limitations of minimal-maintenance/performance portability approaches.
+Exploiting the maximum parallelism out of such systems necessitates sophisticated programming approaches that can provide scalable as well as portable solutions without compromising on performance.
+While an obvious expectation from the a programmer is to deliver portable solutions, thus avoiding duplicate programming effort, it is also important to understand the critical assessments of the possibilities and limitations of minimal-maintenance/performance portability approaches.

-Recent architectural trends indicate a heavy reliance of future Exascale machines on accelerators for performance.
-Toward this end, the workshop will highlight the improvements over state-of-art through the accepted papers and prompt discussion through keynote/panel that draws the community’s attention to key areas that will facilitate the transition to accelerator-based high- performance computing (HPC).
+Toward this end, the workshop will highlight transformational work along with improvements over state-of-art through the accepted papers and prompt discussion through keynote/panel that draws the community’s attention to key areas that will facilitate the transition to accelerator-based high-performance computing (HPC).
 The workshop aims to showcase all aspects of heterogeneous systems discussing innovative high-level language features, lessons learned while using directives to migrate scientific legacy code to parallel processors, compilation and runtime scheduling techniques among others.

-WACCPD2019 will be co-located with SC19, Denver.
-In the past five years of this workshop, WACCPD has been one of the major forums at SC to bring together programming model users, developers, and tools community to share knowledge and experiences to tackle emerging complex parallel computing systems.
+WACCPD2020 will be co-located with SC20, Atlanta.
+In the past six years of this workshop, WACCPD has been one of the major forums at SC to bring together programming model users, developers, and tools community to share knowledge and experiences to tackle emerging complex parallel computing systems.